David Tom: Career

-Tom played the role of Billy Abbott on the CBS soap opera The Young and the Restless, from June 1999 to August 2002.
 He won a Daytime Emmy Award for Outstanding Younger Actor for his role on The Young and the Restless in 2000.
 He was nominated again in the same category in 2001.
 He also won a Soap Opera Digest Award in 2000 for Outstanding Male Newcomer.
 He received a Soap Opera Digest Award nomination for Outstanding Younger Lead Actor in 2001.

 In February 2004, it was announced that he would be joining the cast of One Life to Live as Paul Cramer, replacing Brock Cuchna.
-His real-life sister, Heather Tom, played his half-sister, Kelly Cramer.
+His older sister, Heather, played his half-sister, Kelly Cramer.
 He was involved in a crossover storyline with All My Children, making several appearances on that show.
 He took a temporary leave of absence from OLTL in July 2004 before a permanent departure was announced in September 2004.

 Tom played Jacob Sterling in the 2004 horror film The Hazing.
 He had a recurring role as Chip Diller on Veronica Mars (2006 to 2007).
 In 2010, he played Daniel Whittaker in the Hallmark Channel movie Love Begins.
 He also appeared in the 2013 film Pendejo (Idiot).
 He had guest starring roles on CSI: Crime Scene Investigation, 90210, Supernatural and Criminal Minds.

 It was announced in November 2013 that he would be reprising the role of Billy Abbott on The Young and the Restless, replacing Billy Miller.
 Four months after his return, he was abruptly fired and replaced with Burgess Jenkins.
 Tom said he was replaced because he looked too young when paired with his love interest, Cady McClain.

 Tom guest-starred in episodes of NCIS: New Orleans and NCIS in 2015.
 He also played the role of Tobey in the film Chasing Yesterday.
 In 2019, Tom played Staff Sgt.
 Kuhn in the film D-Day: Battle of Omaha Beach.